 Specialized Review Websites

-The following websites all cater to special movie interests.
-As such, they’re naturally limited, but can often provide even deeper insights into a genre.
+The following websites and blogs all cater to special movie interests.
+As such, they’re naturally “limited”, but can often provide even deeper insights into a genre.

 1,001 Movies You Must See

-I recently stumbled upon this self-explanatory review site, dedicated to covering all the titles included in Barron’s 1,001 Movies You Must See Before You Die.
+This self-explanatory review blog, dedicated to covering all the titles included in Barron’s 1,001 Movies You Must See Before You Die.
 While I have mixed feelings about the utility of the book itself, there’s no denying its visibility as the primary go-to manual for modern film fanatics these days — and I fully support anyone in favor of discussing its entries!

 My favorite features on this humorous website—self-described as “a safe place to indulge in your more unsavory cinematic tastes”—include “Stuff to Watch For” (complete with time tracking), and “Things I Learned From This Movie”.